John Cooper Clarke: Recognition and honours

+In July 2015, he was asked to contribute the opening verses of a poem to celebrate the 50th anniversary of the National Trust's Project Neptune, a campaign to protect 775 miles of coastline.
+Members of the public were asked to complete the poem.
+In 2016, Dave Simpson, writing in The Guardian, called Clarke "polymath, renaissance man and true enigma".

 In July 2023, Clarke was honoured by Salford City Council with the city’s highest honour, being made an Honorary Freeman of the City of Salford.

 In March 2025, he received the main award at the 2025 Northern Music Awards, "in recognition of his influence in the world of music and poetry".
 The awards, which celebrate talent from the north of England, are a fundraising initiative by Nordoff and Robbins, a music therapy charity.
 The ceremony was held in the Liverpool Olympia.